liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/05-social-api/02-creating-social-bookmarks.markdown

 [TOC levels=1-4]

-By default, @product@ contains social bookmarks for Twitter, Facebook, and LinkedIn.
+By default, @sharepoint@ contains social bookmarks for Twitter, Facebook, and LinkedIn.
 You can also create your own social bookmark by registering a component that implements the [`SocialBookmark`](@app-ref@/social/latest/javadocs/com/liferay/social/bookmarks/SocialBookmark.html)